jc9536/AdvancedPsychStats_1/Assignment_1.md

 ## c.
 If you changed the highest score in the Candy-Present group to be one tenth is original value, what would happen to the mean?
 What about the median?

+I would expect the mean to be still affected by this change as the mean is more sensitive to outliers and scaling a value to be smaller (one tenth of its original value), would be an outlier.
+I would expect the median to change as well, because now the highest score will be the smallest score, which affects the order of the values, which would affect the middle value of the group sample.

 ``` r
 # Find the index of the max reaction time in the Candy Present group
 max_time = which.max(candy_present$Reaction_Time)